shenglin-liu/toga2synteny/README.md

 The plot on the left is the default plotting mode.
 The one on the right rearranges the chromosomes (also flips chromosomes whenever necessary; see the grey ones) for a better visualization.

 ## Advantages
-No reliance on external software or any packages.
+* No reliance on external software or any packages.
-Fast.
+* Fast (seconds).
-Wrapped around TOGA results; but the core functions have more generic appliances.
+* Wrapped around TOGA results; but the core functions have more generic appliances.
-Figures have small file sizes.
+* Figures have small file sizes.

 ## Requirements/limitations
-Good assembly quality, preferably chromosome level (N50 at least 10Mb).
+* Good assembly quality, preferably chromosome level (N50 at least 10Mb).
-Good annotation quality, not too many missing (only one2one orthologous genes existing in all species are used).
+* Good annotation quality, not too many missing (only one2one orthologous genes existing in all species are used).